matteomanzo-zz/CV/README.md

 ###Entrepreneurship

 I see opportunities everywhere, and I do everything to bring them to life.
-In my hometown, which is full of leather artisans, I created a network to connect the local artisans to the customers who want to buy handmade shoes, thus keeping the craftmanship tradition alive.
+In my hometown, which is full of leather artisans, I am creating a [network](http://www.muntuch.com/) to connect the local artisans to the customers who want to buy handmade shoes, thus keeping the craftmanship tradition alive.
 I also have a shop on [Etsy](https://www.etsy.com/shop/Rogante).

 ###Do it Yourself!